- Download our Moving to Australia Guide (PDF)

 Expats looking to live and work in Australia will need a visa.
 Australia has a large number of visa categories, and requirements vary widely, but the government makes it easy to understand the visa application process, providing comprehensive information on how to apply for each specific class of visa, the associated costs, where to apply and more.

 That said, the application process doesn’t guarantee entrance into the country and can take a long time to finalise.

 Tourism, business and transit visas for Australia

 Australia has many different visitor’s visas, each valid for different durations depending on nationality.
 The standard Australian visit visa and its subtypes are categorised according to tourism, business, or visiting family.
 Visitor visas may grant stays of up to 12 months.

-Visitor visa (subclass 600)
+Visitor visa for Australia

-Working holiday visas (subclass 417)
+Working holiday visas for Australia

 Those not eligible for the Working Holiday Visa may be eligible instead for the very similar Work and Holiday Visa.
-This includes expats from countries such as the USA, China, Spain and Portugal.

 *Visa regulations are subject to change at short notice and expats should contact their respective embassy or consulate for the latest details.

 ►See Work Permits for Australia for what permits are needed to work in the country